The ISO 27001 Implementation Phase Key Steps

 Equally, you may have a Supplier Management Procedure (with step-by-step instructions), or you may choose to have a Supplier Management Policy (with guidance and instructions), or both.

-ISO 27001 is flexible enough for you to work out what is best for your organisation, but you may have to explain your approach in an audit.
+ISO 27001 is flexible enough for you to determine what is best for your organisation, but you may need to justify your approach during an audit.

-I’ve provided a number of policies below.
-You can take them all, use your own, or adapt some to suite your needs.
+I’ve provided several policies in my toolkit.
+You can take them all, use your own, or adapt some to suit your needs.

 Develop and Document Policies

-Create comprehensive policies that outline the organization's approach to information security, including general security policies, access control policies, and incident management policies.
+Create comprehensive policies that outline the organisation’s approach to information security, including general security policies, access control policies, and incident management policies.

-Ensure policies align with the organization's goals and regulatory requirements.
+Ensure policies align with the organisation’s goals and regulatory requirements.

 Develop and Document Procedures